grks/nodebb-vagrant/README.md

 NodeBB Vagrant
 ===================

-A vagrant box running Ubuntu 14.04 with Redis and NodeBB
+A vagrant box running Ubuntu 14.04 with Mongodb and NodeBB

 Installation
 -------------